 I have my own interpretation of this least-popular yama.
 Yoga certainly can improve your sex life.
 It allows you to be physically confident and more relaxed in your own body.
 When you practice consistently and well, you become more attuned to the needs and feelings of others, which makes you a better sex partner.

 Most importantly, though, yoga improves your sex life because it makes you less interested in sex.
+Especially if you incorporate yoni eggs of natural beauty in your yoga.

 Let me explain.